 Use cases for hydrogen are in particular heavy road transport as well as the maritime industry and new green shipping solutions for which the Government has developped a specific action plan.
 Other strategic documents include the 2021–2030 climate plan or the plan for fossil-free public transport by 2025.

 For Germany, Norway is a very important partner, also with a view of Germany’s revised national hydrogen strategy with its focus not on green but also on blue hydrogen at least for a transitional period.
 Moreover, German partners can draw of the high Norwegian expertise in safety developed in the gas industry and apply it in hydrogen.
 In addition, there is a long tradition of strong cooperation in research projects.

 EEHH and many members of the regional H2 community have a very close cooperation with Norwegian partners.
-Beyond individual business partnerships, Hamburg is regularly welcoming guests from Norway and events are organised.
-Recent examples are the 1st German-Norwegian Hydrogen Forum in June 2022 or the Hydrogen Safety Day in January 2023.
+Beyond individual business partnerships, there haven been regular delegation visits from Norway and joint events.
+Recent examples are the 1st German-Norwegian Hydrogen Forum in June 2022 and the Hydrogen Safety Day in January 2023.
 Joint projects include the planned hydrogen fueling stations axis Greater4H from Oslo to Hamburg.

-In June 2022 Innovation Norway and Renewable Energy Hamburg signed a Memorandum of Understanding which sets the framework for joint project activities and cooperation between industry, research institutions and other organisations from Norway and the Hamburg Metropolitan Area.
+In June 2022, Innovation Norway and Renewable Energy Hamburg signed a Memorandum of Understanding that sets the framework for joint project activities and cooperation between industry, research institutions and other organizations from Norway and the Metropolitan Region of Hamburg.